This post may contain affiliate links.

 - Spider, specifically, deep fried tarantula in Cambodia or Thailand.

 - Frogs’ legs in France are common-place and delicious, but you’ll find some more unusual frog dishes in Asia.

 Weird Foods To Try, Or Not

 We have come across all of these weird foods on our travels.
-If it was safe, humane and endangered animals weren’t involved, we tried it.
+If it was safe, humane, and endangered animals weren’t involved, we tried it.
 As a Chef I know my food hygiene and I’m always mindful of morality in eating animals.
-I’m an omnovore, my wife tends towards vegan, so I try not to upset her by chowing down on inappropriate things.
+I’m an omnivore, my wife tends towards vegan, so I try not to upset her by chowing down on inappropriate things.

 Please go no further if these photos will offend you.
 But remember, these photos are no worse, really, than the meat section of any supermarket.

 While countries like Australia may be famous for the variety and deadliness of their snake species, rarely are they eaten.
+In fact, they’re protected under law in Australia.
 The same can’t be said around the world.
 Snake is eaten in more places than you may realise.